-Baking and Pastry Arts, AAS
+Baking and Pastry Arts, AAS APPRENTICESHIP School of Culinary Arts and Hospitality

-APPRENTICESHIP

 The Baking and Pastry Apprenticeship program, sponsored by The American Culinary Federation Laurel Highlands (ACFLHC) Chapter and Westmoreland, is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
 A cooperative program, it combines academic coursework with 4,000 hours of supervised on-the-job learning in a participating bakery, club, hotel, or resort.
 Classes are scheduled so that students have a sufficient block of time to complete their 40-hour week.
 Academic work and the 4,000 hours can be completed over a period of two to three years.